 Jefferson Science Fellow (professional)

-Prof. Bandyopadhyay will be serving as a Jefferson Science Fellow of the US National Academies of Science, Engineering and Medicine during 2020-2021.
-In that role, he will be advising the USAID Bureau for Europe and Eurasia Division of Energy and Infrastructure on safeguarding the energy infrastructure in the Western Balkan and South Caucasus nations.
+Prof. Bandyopadhyay served as a Jefferson Science Fellow of the US National Academies of Science, Engineering and Medicine during 2020-2021.
+In that role, he acted as a Senior Adviser to the USAID Bureau for Europe and Eurasia, Division of Energy and Infrastructure, on safeguarding the energy infrastructure in the Western Balkan and South Caucasus nations.

 Albert Nelson Marquis Lifetime Achievement Award (professional)